pachyderm/docs/content/2.4.x/getting-started/local-deploy/_index.md

 seriesPart:
 weight: 1
 ---

-Pachyderm is a data-centric pipeline and data versioning application written in go that runs on top of a Kubernetes cluster.
-A common way to interact with Pachyderm is by using Pachyderm command-line tool `pachctl`, from a terminal window.
-To check the state of your deployment, you will also need to install `kubectl`, Kubernetes command-line tool.
+## What is a Local Installation?

+A local installation means that you will allocate resources from your local machine (e.g., your laptop) to spin up a Kubernetes cluster to run Pachyderm.
+This installation method is not for a production setup, but is great for personal use, testing, and product exploration.